The goals of this chapter are to:

 - Which of the two areas do you think is older?
 What evidence from the map supports your hypothesis?

 - Tectonic plate activity is often associated with mountain building.
-Based on the topography of Australia (Figure 1.10), do you think this region is tectonically active today?
+Based on Australia’s topography (Figure 1.10), do you think this region is tectonically active today?

 - On the topography map of Australia (Figure 1.10), mark an area that you think was a plate boundary in the geologic past but is no longer active today.
 Explain your reasoning for marking this area.